 Ingredients to Make Spicy Mango Dipping Sauce with Dried Shrimp

 - Fish Sauce.
-I used the Squid brand for my recipe but you can use any brand you have available to you.
+I used the Squid brand for my recipe, but you can use any available brand.
 Some brands are saltier than others, so best to use a little less than the recipe calls for and then add more towards to end if you need more salt.

 - Dried shrimp.
 Dried shrimp comes in small, medium, or large sizes.
 I prefer the medium or large size for more umami and meatiness.
 You can find them in the refrigerated section of most Asian markets.